 What is the typical practice and competition schedule for team?

-Most of our team kids are in the gym between 2-5 times a week with 2 hour practices per day covering all three events: double mini trampoline, trampoline and rod floor.
+Our team kids are in the gym between 2-5 times a week with 2 hour practices per day covering all three events: double mini trampoline, trampoline and rod floor.
 Coaches work very hard to come up with proper drills and curriculum for each athlete to best accommodate their skill level and their competition goals.
 Team is fun, but a lot of work and we welcome all hard working and dedicated athletes who are interested in the sport of tumbling and trampoline.
 As far as competitions, our athletes are required to compete at our in-house competition, 3 local Illinois competitions and then USTA state meet in April.
-We highly encourage all our team athletes to compete at as many competitions as they can in addition to the mandated 4 + state and if they make it to nationals, we encourage all to attend as it is an amazing experience and not everyone gets a chance to go to nationals.
+We highly encourage all our team athletes to compete at as many competitions as they can and if they make it to nationals, we encourage all to attend as it is an amazing experience and not everyone gets a chance to go to nationals.
 Team practices year round including summer.